angrybacon/doomsday-wiki/markdown/articles/2022/02/09/axionmegareport.md

 We have a giggle over the concepts of an old-school templated first-name-nemesis style card and then actually go to play.

-Game 1 I keep a decent but maybe slow-ish hand and are able to lay down a turn 3 pass-the-turn pile.
+Game 1 I keep a decent but maybe slow-ish hand and am able to lay down a turn 3 pass-the-turn pile.
 I actually forget my pile order at one point which means when I try to go for it in a turn I am left with a card too many in deck so I have to pass an extra turn (rather than risk :card[Swords to Plowshares] or :card[Solitude] and thankfully do not get punished for it.
 (Another instance of sloppy play Q.Q)